-On November 6, 2007, we entered into a definitive purchase and sale agreement to acquire the East Coast Asphalt Operations for \$450 million, plus working capital estimated to be approximately \$100 million at closing.
-Upon the completion of the acquisition, we will own two asphalt refineries, one located in Paulsboro, New Jersey and the other in Savannah, Georgia, which will supply a network of 23 terminals throughout the U.S. East Coast with asphalt cement and related products.
-In addition to the refineries, we will acquire three terminals and leases on 20 third-party terminals, four of which are already owned by us, capable of storing 5.3 million barrels of asphalt.
-In 2006, the East Coast Asphalt Operations produced and marketed over 27 million barrels of asphalt as well as over 9 million barrels of light products, including vacuum gas oil, marine diesel oil and naphtha.
+The East Coast Asphalt Operations consist of two asphalt refineries, one located in Paulsboro, New Jersey and the other in Savannah, Georgia, which supply a network of 22 terminals throughout the U.S. East Coast with asphalt cement and related products.
+In addition to the refineries, we acquired three terminals capable of storing 4.8 million barrels of asphalt and terminal storage agreements for storage in 15 third party terminals.

 The East Coast Asphalt Operations' facilities are located in the largest asphalt demand hub in the United States.
-The Paulsboro, New Jersey refinery and terminal is capable of processing 74 thousand barrels per day of Venezuelan crude oil and has a total storage capacity of 3.4 million barrels.
-Asphalt production is sold via the on-site rack system and is shipped to ten terminals in the Northeast United States.
-The Savannah, Georgia refinery and terminal is the only refinery and asphalt producer in the Southeast United States and is capable of processing 30 thousand barrels per day of Venezuelan crude oil with a total storage capacity of 1.2 million barrels.
-Asphalt production is sold via the on-site rack system and is shipped to ten terminals in the Southeast United States.
+The Paulsboro, New Jersey refinery and terminal is capable of processing 74,000 barrels per day of Venezuelan crude oil and has a total storage capacity of 3.4 million barrels.
+Asphalt production is sold via the on-site rack system.
+The Savannah, Georgia refinery and terminal is the only refinery and asphalt producer in the Southeast United States and is capable of processing 30,000 barrels per day of Venezuelan crude oil with a total storage capacity of 1.2 million barrels.
+Asphalt production is sold via the on-site rack system.
 The Wilmington, North Carolina terminal has a total storage capacity of 240,000 barrels.
+In 2006, the East Coast Asphalt Operations produced and marketed over 27 million barrels of asphalt and 9 million barrels of light products.

-Simultaneously with the closing of the acquisition of the East Coast Asphalt Operations, we will enter into a Crude Oil Sales Agreement and an Asphalt Sales Agreement with PDVSA-Petróleo S.A.
+Simultaneously with the closing of the acquisition of the East Coast Asphalt Operations, we entered into a Crude Oil Sales Agreement and an Asphalt Sales Agreement with PDVSA Petróleo S.A.
 (PDVSA), an affiliate of Petróleos de Venezuela S.A., the national oil company of the Bolivarian Republic of Venezuela.

-The Crude Oil Sales Agreement will require PDVSA to supply and will require us to purchase an average of 50,000 barrels per day of Boscán crude oil and 25,000 barrels per day of Bachaquero BCF-13 crude oil.
-Annual deliveries of BCF-13 and Boscán oil will be seasonally adjusted, with a larger volume between May and August when the demand for asphalt is higher.
-Pricing of each grade of crude is determined by a market-based pricing formula using published market indices, subject to adjustment based on the price of Mexican Maya crude.
+The Crude Oil Sales Agreement requires PDVSA to supply, and requires us to purchase, an average of 50,000 barrels per day of Boscán crude oil and 25,000 barrels per day of Bachaquero BCF 13 crude oil.
+Annual deliveries of Boscán and BCF 13 oil are seasonally adjusted, with a larger volume between May and August when the demand for asphalt is higher.
+Pricing of each grade of crude is determined by a market based pricing formula using published market indices, subject to adjustment based on the price of Mexican Maya crude.

-The Asphalt Sales Agreement will require PDVSA to supply and will require us to purchase an average of 22,000 barrels per day of paving grade asphalt between the months of April and September and an average of 13,000 barrels per day of roofing flux asphalt throughout the year, with a greater percentage of roofing flux asphalt to be delivered during the summer season.
+The Asphalt Sales Agreement requires PDVSA to provide us with a right of first offer to purchase up to 4,000,000 barrels of paving grade asphalt and 4,750,000 barrels of roofing flux asphalt of any asphalt exports by PDVSA during each year for marketing and sale (although no barrels of asphalt are guaranteed).
 Pricing for each grade of asphalt is based on prices published by Poten & Partners less an adjustment for deemed freight costs.

-Both agreements will have an initial term of seven years, and will automatically renew thereafter for successive two-year terms until terminated by either party.
+Both agreements have an initial term of seven years, and will automatically renew thereafter for successive two year terms until terminated by either party.